Cookies on this website

 Teaching and Supervision

-I supervise and examine doctoral students undertaking qualitative research in health care settings at Oxford and at Oxford Brookes Universities.
+I supervise and examine doctoral students undertaking qualitative research in health care settings and/or with health-concerned communities.